jaspector

 Howard County requires permits for construction, additions, many alterations and repairs, pools, solar, retaining walls over the stated threshold, larger sheds and accessory structures, demolition, and trade work.
 In Columbia, county permit review can be preceded by NT zoning and SDP compliance checks.

-Typical processing time is No universal building-permit turnaround is posted.
+Building permit processing times in Columbia, MD typically run No universal building-permit turnaround is posted.
 Howard County states Accela and ProjectDox route the application through completeness review and interagency review; applicants should treat timing as project-specific..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Columbia, MD.
 The following work is generally exempt: Retaining walls 3 feet or less in height; Some sheds over 200 square feet and up to 400 square feet are listed as permitable miscellaneous structures at a flat fee, implying smaller sheds may not need a building permit.
 Note: Work types not requiring county structural review may still require Columbia covenant approval, zoning review, or trade permits.
 Verify with DILP and zoning before relying on size alone or any exemption.
+When in doubt, confirm with the local building department before starting work.